 When a larger read size than the slicer unit is required, this technology distributes the workload across multiple disks in parallel, thereby increasing performance.
 The improvements made to the performance and availability of RAID have confirmed this approach over the years, even in the face of the availability of new storage technologies.

-For navigating the various types of levels that characterize the techniques in this area, it is necessary to understand in detail the set of characteristics (minimum number of discs, capacity, maximum number of defects allowed on the disc) and, of each level, to understand advantages and disadvantages.
+To navigate the various types of levels that characterize the techniques in this area, it is necessary to understand the set of characteristics (minimum number of discs, capacity, maximum number of defects allowed on the disc) and, of each level, to understand advantages and disadvantages.

-Also, because of the traditional original five levels, with the evolution of storage systems, the number of RAID levels has increased.
+Also, because of the traditional original five levels, the number of RAID levels has increased with the evolution of storage systems.

 What are the Benefits